The Miley 2016 Paper

 5 What Has Happened Since 2016

-If the Miley paper were isolated, it would be easy to dismiss as an ambitious paper design that never went anywhere.
-It's not isolated.
+If the 2016 paper were isolated, it would be easy to dismiss as an ambitious design study that never went anywhere.
+It isn't.

 In December 2022, the National Ignition Facility achieved net energy gain from inertial confinement fusion.
-The NIF is not Miley's design, it uses nanosecond pulses rather than picosecond, but the core insight (short-pulse laser ignition of a compact fuel pellet) is the same.
+The NIF isn't the Miley–Hora–Kirchhoff design (it uses nanosecond pulses rather than picosecond), but the core insight, short-pulse laser ignition of a compact fuel pellet, is the same.
 NIF proved the physics works at large scale.
-Miley's 2016 paper argued it works at small scale.
-The 2022 result narrows the gap between the two.
+The 2016 paper argued it works at small scale.
+The December 2022 result narrows the gap between the two.

 So when Forbes says "they solved fusion in 2016," he's compressing a decade-long arc.
-The solution wasn't a single moment.
-It was a set of papers by physicists who already knew the answer and were publishing the roadmap in specialist journals while the mainstream press kept asking when ITER would be finished.
+The solution was a set of papers by physicists who already knew the answer and were publishing the roadmap in specialist journals while the mainstream press kept asking when ITER would be finished.
 The papers are still there.
-The roadmap is still readable.
-The distance between the open literature and the classified capability is exactly the distance that every post-1945 US defence program has always maintained.
+Anyone with a DOI can read the roadmap.
+And the distance between the open literature and the classified capability is exactly the distance every post-1945 US defence program has always maintained.

 6 Open Questions